Create custom command

 • Click Adaxes Administration Console.

-2. Expand your Adaxes service, right-click Custom Commands, point to New and click Custom Command.
+2. Right-click your Adaxes service, point to New and click Custom Command.

-3. Enter a name for the new custom command, select an icon, provide description and confirmation text.
+3. Enter a name for the new custom command, select an icon, provide a description and the confirmation text.

 Click Next.

-4. Select the type of objects (e.g. User) for which the command can be executed.
+4. Select the type of objects that can be targeted by the command.

 Click Next.